smathog/Hyperskill-Projects/Java Projects/Bulls and Cows (Easy)/Stage 3/README.md

 # Notes

-The repeated usage of Math.abs is necessary due to the fact that System.nanoTime() can return a negative number, as well because casting from long to int can also return a negative number.
+The repeated usage of Math.abs is necessary due to the fact that System.nanoTime() can return a negative number, as well as because casting from long to int can also return a negative number.